CedarsDSN/Galaxy_tutorial_RNAseq_single_end/docs/source/Primary analysis/Quality check and read processing.rst

 Let's start with the first step of Primary analysis which is conducting a Quality check and read processing.
 Through the steps, this tutorial will explain the meaning of each step, the inputs and outputs which will be useful if you are running each step separately or running the workflow.

-For users of the workflow, let's start with the "RNA-seq Primary analysis single-end" workflow.
+**For users of the workflow** - let's start with the "RNA-seq Primary analysis single-end" workflow.

 * From the homepage, navigate to "Workflow" and scroll down to "RNA-seq Primary analysis single-end"